emfcamp/blog/_posts/2022-03-30-villages-and-volunteers.md

 As usual at EMF, our camp is organised into villages, and everyone is encouraged to join, or create a village of your own.
 If you need an introduction to what we mean by that, see our [village guide](https://emfcamp.org/about/villages).

-To make things easier for villages, we offer villages the opportunity to book a marquee and furniture through us, which will be set up and ready for when you arrive on site.
+To make things easier, we offer villages the opportunity to book a marquee and furniture through us, which will be set up and ready for when you arrive on site.
 The list of what is available, pricing and booking can be found on the [web shop](https://emfcamp.org/tickets/hire).